Experience Overview

 This trip is rated Activity Level 2 (Easy & Moderate).
 For more on our trip gradings, visit our Activity Level Guidelines page.

-Covering a lot of ground from Mexico City to Cancun does mean there are some long drives – some on winding mountain roads.
+Journeys: Covering a lot of ground from Mexico City to Cancún does mean there are some long drives, some of which are on winding mountain roads.
 Many of the drives take between two and six hours, with a maximum drive time of approximately eight hours.
-The weather, in the Chiapas lowlands and Yucatan in particular, is likely to be hot and humid, especially in summer – drink plenty of water and dress in loose cotton clothing.

-Please note, this trip includes a water-based excursion on the Xochimilco canals where local safety standards may differ from those you are used to.
-There are unlikely to be personal flotation devices (ie lifejackets or buoyancy aids) available.
+Swimming: This trip includes a water-based excursion on the Xochimilco canals, where local safety standards may differ from those you are used to.
+There are unlikely to be personal flotation devices (ie lifejackets or buoyancy aids) available for you to use.
 If you cannot swim, you should not take part in this activity/excursion.
-If you are concerned about taking part in this activity, please discuss with your leader at the start of the tour so they can make alternative arrangements.
+If you are concerned about taking part in this activity, please discuss with your tour leader at the start of the trip so they can make alternative arrangements.

 Eating Drinking